realStandal/realStandal/README.md

 ## Nice to meet you&nbsp;&nbsp;🤝

-I'm Ryan Lockard — a full-stack developer from the United States.
+I'm Ryan Lockard — a developer from the United States.

 My professional interest are in creating elegant, purpose-built solutions for today and tomorrow's problems — focusing on a person-centered approach.
+Personally, I like fast cars and making cool things.

 ### Working On&nbsp;&nbsp;🔭